brandur/sorg/content/articles/sortsupport.md

 improvement that affects just a couple users, it's one that'll potentially invigorate millions of installations around the world.
-That's enough of an advantage that the enhancement is very often worth it, even at the cost of a challenging implementation and additional code complexity.
+That's enough of an advantage that the enhancement is very often worth it, even if the price is a challenging implementation or some additional code complexity.

 Postgres contains a wide breadth of optimizations, and happily they've been written conscientiously so that the